 Author Ethical Responsibilities

-The authors who submit their manuscripts to Journal Positive Psychology & Wellbeing are expected to comply with the following ethical responsibilities:
+The authors who submit their manuscripts to Journal of Positive School Psychology are expected to comply with the following ethical responsibilities:

 - Articles submitted to the Journal must be original.
 All citations from other sources must be clearly